Skip to content

 performances, textile sculptures, trauma studies

-Reconstruction of Memory (2016; with Andrii Dostliev)
+Reconstruction of Memory (2016; curatorial; with Andrii Dostliev)

 The Russian occupation of Crimea and the military invasion into Eastern Ukraine forced a million and a half people (according … More